What Makes a Person An Early Riser Or A Night Owl?

 - Stay consistent with your timings.
 Set your alarm clock to the same time every morning to make it easier to get into a routine.

-- Move your alarm clock to a distance where you would have to get up to turn it off.
-There are a few apps like Smart Alarm or Math Alarm which require you to do an activity to turn off the alarm.
-This will help you stay awake and not snooze your alarm and go back to sleep.
+- Move your alarm clock to a distance where you have to get up to turn it off.
+Some apps like Smart Alarm or Math Alarm require you to do an activity to turn off the alarm.
+This will help you stay awake, not snooze your alarm, and go back to sleep.

-- Exposure to bright light in the morning, especially natural light, helps make you alert and gets you used to wake up early.
+- Exposure to bright light in the morning, especially natural light, helps alert you and gets you used to wake up early.
 Your body’s circadian rhythm is responsive to light and dark conditions.

 - Get active in the morning and go for a jog or run.
 You can even hit the gym in the morning and finish your workout.
 This will give you the energy to start your day.

-- Think about the various reasons why waking up in the morning could be beneficial and how you can be more productive during the day.
+- Think about why waking up in the morning could be beneficial and how you can be more productive during the day.

-- Use something to look forward to in the morning as bait to wake up for.
-A cup of hot coffee, a nice breakfast, a puzzle in the newspaper are a few of the things that you could look forward to.
+- Use something to look forward to in the morning as bait to wake up.
+A cup of hot coffee, a nice breakfast, and a puzzle in the newspaper are some baits to lure you into getting up early.

-- A protein-heavy meal is said to increase your dopamine levels, facilitating wakefulness, and making you ready for the day.
+- A protein-heavy meal increases your dopamine levels, facilitates wakefulness, and prepares you for the day.

-- Circadian rhythm, which refers to the fundamental 24-hour physiological cycle essential for various molecular and behavioral processes, helps regulate your sleep patterns.
+- Circadian rhythm, the fundamental 24-hour physiological cycle essential for various molecular and behavioral processes, helps regulate your sleep patterns.

-- People with earlier rhythms are termed as morning people, whereas those with delayed rhythms are termed as night owls.
+- People with earlier rhythms are called morning people, whereas those with delayed rhythms are termed night owls.
 Morning people are known to be more focused and happy, while night owls are known to be more creative and adventurous.

 - Both environmental and genetic factors influence your sleep patterns.